 Andrew Jackson's Letters and Papers

 Thousands of Andrew Jackson’s papers survive.
-Among them are his letters, military orders, presidential records, government records and business and legal documents.
-Most are housed in libraries, museums, archives and private collections throughout the world.
+Including letters, military orders, presidential and other, government records and business and legal papers.
+Most of these are held by libraries, museums, archives and private collectors throughout the country and the world.

-The Library of Congress in Washington, DC, has the largest single collection of Jackson’s papers with over 20,000 items.
+The Library of Congress in Washington, DC, has the largest single collection with over 20,000 items.
 Many official records are in the National Archives.

-Additionally, The Hermitage owns about 300 items.
-The Tennessee State Library and Archives in Nashville holds a small collection of Jackson letters, as well.
+Additionally, The Hermitage owns about 300 items and The Tennessee State Library and Archives in Nashville holds a small collection of Jackson letters, as well.
 Because of their fragility and value, access to original Jackson manuscripts is often highly restricted.

 Andrew Jackson Papers Project

 Since 1971, the Andrew Jackson Papers project has been working to make all of Jackson’s documents available to the public.
 Currently based in the Department of History at the University of Tennessee in Knoxville, the project has collected copies of his papers from various sources and has preserved their images on microfilm.
 Many major research libraries have purchased this series.